-- Completed physical examand updated annually.
-The health record must show no physical condition which would limit safe performance of technical standards (specified on Nursing website) - · Completed Mantoux test and immunization records - · Compliance with NYS health requirements
+- Completed physical exam and updated annually.
+The health record must show no physical condition which would limit safeperformanceoftechnicalstandards(seewww.cayuga-cc. edu/academics/programs/nursing/enrollment\requirements. php) - Completed Mantoux test and immunization records - · Compliance with New York State health requirements

-CPR Requirements
+CPR Requirement

 The student must hold CPR certification throughout the program.
 American Heart Association certification (BLS for Adults, Infant and Child) is valid for two years.
 Red Cross certification (Professional Rescuer Course) is valid for one year.
-Online certification or re-certification are not accepted.
+Online certification or re-certification is not accepted.
 Note: "Heart Saver" and "Community CPR" do not meet the CPR requirement.

-Graduation Requirements
+Graduation Requirement